-Reading: §12.3 Inferences about the regression coefficient β_1 β_1 is a parameter of the regression equation (its slope).
-The estimate of β_1 (shown an β_1 in the textbook) is a sample statistic with a sampling distribution.
-Inferences from regression analysis depend on the attributes of this sample statistic, such as its standard deviation, and the attributes of the estimate of σ^2 .
+Reading: §12.3 Inferences about the regression coefficient β_1 β_1 is a parameter of the regression equation (its slope); it has a fixed but unknown value, with no standard deviation.
+The estimate of β_1 (shown as \wedge_1 in the textbook) is a sample statistic with a sampling distribution.
+Inferences from regression analysis depend on the attributes of this sample statistic (such as its standard deviation) and of other sample statistics, such as the estimate of σ^2 .